 Arguably the most famous beach on the island, the beach at Palombaggia is one of Corsica's finest and therefore one of its most popular.
-It was voted one of Europe's top 20 beaches in a poll in the Times this year and as such it can be very crowded in peak season - and it's easy to see why.
+It was recently voted one of Europe's top 20 beaches in a poll in the Times and as such it can be very crowded in peak season - and it's easy to see why.
 An exquisite blend of fine white sand guarded by huge red granite rocks and fronted with gorgeous blue seas, and lined with beautiful pine trees.
-The access road may seem long and it can be crowded in high season, but at any other time of year is well worth a visit.

 Journées Médiévales - Bonifacio, June